 Leslie Haskin will never be known as the kind of woman who kept her head down or shuffled her feet.
 Growing up on Chicago’s south side and the youngest girl of fifteen children, she learned early in life that her value and the importance of sharing her voice was a real thing.

 After college, Leslie's ambition led her to New York City, where she began her climb up the corporate ladder.
-By 2000, and after working for B-Trade (Michael Bloomberg), Leslie was hired to lead branch services and operations for one of the largest insurance companies in the country.
-With an office atop the World Trade Center in New York, she lived all the privileges that her executive lifestyle afforded.
+By 2000, she had an office atop the World Trade Center in New York City and lived all the privileges that her executive lifestyle afforded.

 Leslie admits that her life so far has been somewhat of a surprise.
 Having also survived a brutal sexual assault earlier in life, a cancer scare and homelessness, she never imagined the expansive plans that God had in mind for her through her overcoming.
 Leslie says, “I just wanted to grow up, get married and have a “Brady bunch” of children in a traditional home.